phune-gaming/jamp-sdk-marmalade/README.md

-# Phune Gaming SDK for ActionScript 3
+# Phune Gaming SDK for Marmalade